Climatedata.ca in the service of health

 The impact of climate change on our health

-As many as 85% of Quebecers are concerned about climate change, according to a Leger poll released at the end of 2020.
-Climate change is having an impact on health and may hinder provincial strategies dedicated to improve quality of life:
+No less than 85% of Quebecers are concerned about climate change, according to a Léger poll released at the end of 2020.

 Mental health is also affected.
-This is known as ecoanxiety, a feeling of anxiety or concern experienced in the face of disruption caused by climate change.
+We speak of ecoanxiety, a feeling of anxiety or concern experienced in the face of upheavals caused by climate change (source: Office de la langue française, 2019).
 While the phenomenon is relatively new, Montreal psychologist Joe Flanders is seeing an increase in the number of patients concerned about the environment.

-According to Ouranos¹, the effects of heat could cost society $33 billion in health care costs by 2065 and the effects of certain diseases (Lyme and West Nile virus) $744 million.
-Beyond the costs, the Institut national de la santé publique du Québec (INSPQ) estimates that air pollution will be accountable for 2,000 premature deaths each year.
+According to Ouranos¹, the effects of heat could cost society $33 billion in health costs by 2065, and the effects of certain diseases (Lyme and West Nile virus) $744 million.
+Beyond these costs, the Institut national de la santé publique du Québec (INSPQ) estimates that air pollution will be responsible for 2,000 premature deaths every year.
 Over the next 50 years, 20,000 deaths will be caused by rising temperatures.

-These findings raise concerns and open discussions around possible solutions.
-The global community of decision-makers is asking: how will the climate evolve over the next few decades and what can we do to reduce the impact of climate change?
+These findings provide food for thought about possible solutions.
+The global community of decision-makers is asking: how will the climate evolve over the coming decades, and what can we do to reduce the impact of climate change?

 The importance of data in understanding and reducing the impact of climate change